Learning Objectives

 Identify regional features on superior and lateral views of cervical, thoracic and lumbar vertebrae.
 Then, click on the hotspot to test your recall.

 Great work!
-If you missed any features, revisit the 3D models or reference catalog above to reinforce your understanding before testing yourself in ‘Beat the Clock‘ below.
+If you missed any features, revisit the 3D models or Guided Exploration Section above to reinforce your understanding before testing yourself in ‘Beat the Clock‘ below.

 Beat the Clock: Label a typical vertebra game